zee-editor/zee/README.md

  - `C-_`, `C-z`, `C-/` undo previous command
  - `C-q` redo previous command
  - `C-x u` open the edit tree viewer
+ - `Enter` insert a new line, moving the cursor
+ - `C-o` insert a new line after the cursor, without moving it
  - `C-x C-s` save the current buffer

 ### file navigation